RetroDECK/ES-DE/INSTALL-DEV.md

     <system>
         <!-- A short name.
 Although there can be multiple identical <name> tags in the file, upon successful loading of a system,
         any succeeding entries with identical <name> tags will be skipped.
-Multiple identical name tags is only required for very special situations so it's normally recommended to keep this tag unique.-->
+Multiple identical name tags is only required for very special situations so it's normally recommended to keep this tag unique. -->
         <name>snes</name>

         <!-- The full system name, used for sorting the systems, for selecting the systems to multi-scrape etc. -->